-c) Require that new streets be publicly accessible streets, and contribute to an interconnected grid system.
-Supports Objectives M1-M4
+LU c) Require that new streets be publicly accessible streets, and contribute to an interconnected grid system.
+Supports Objectives M1-M4 d) Ensure that larger blocks and sites are divided into smaller, walkable blocks by new publicly accessible streets and pathways.
+Supports Objectives M1, M2, M4